OpenMeteoData/meteo-france-models/documentation/en/docs/index.md

 **HOWEVER THIS SERVICE IS PROVIDED ON A BEST EFFORT BASIS WITHOUT ANY WARANTEE.
 IT MAY BE SUBJECT TO OUTAGES WITHOUT PRIOR NOTIFICATION.**

-Our systems are fully monitored with immediate email and SMS alert in case of a problem, and we have several people with full access to the infrastructure if something needs to be fixed urgently.
+Our systems are fully monitored with immediate email and SMS alert in case of a problem.
-The watch team includes Nicolas Baldeck (OpenMeteoData), Vaclav Hornik (Windguru), Christian Quest.

 We are still dependent on Meteo-France servers.
 So if Meteo-France servers go down, there is nothing we can do.
 However, you will also face this problem if you download the data directly from Meteo-France servers.

 **On request, we can provide commercial SLA** (including access to premium Meteo-France servers).
 Pricing starts at €500 / month.
-Contact sales@openmeteodata.com for more informations.
+Email contact@openmeteodata.com for more informations.

 ## Contact

-data@openmeteodata.com
+contact@openmeteodata.com